-The statewide voter registration system is a live system and data changes constantly as county election officials maintain the data.
+The statewide voter registration system is an active system, and data changes constantly as county election officials update it.
 Each extract is static information that is current as of the time the extract is pulled.
-Additionally, routine list maintenance is done by the counties at various times.
-A requestor of data extracts is responsible for their own analysis of the information provided and is responsible for choosing the time period of purchase.
+Additionally, counties perform routine list maintenance at various times.
+A requester of data extracts is responsible for their own analysis of the information provided and is responsible for choosing the time period of purchase.

 General Questions about the Statewide Voter File.